How Soon Can a Pregnancy Test Be Taken After Implantation?

 As the first sign of pregnancy might be your missed period.
 Many women won’t feel any bodily sentiment around implantation.
 You might not even realize that implantation has taken place.

-Women who have had a healthy and successful initial implantation pregnancy may notice light sightings or implantation bleeding ten days after ovulation.
+Women who have had a healthy and successful initial implantation pregnancy may notice light spotting or implantation bleeding ten days after ovulation.
 However, others may experience light cramping during implantation.

 Moreover, due to the improvement in progesterone levels after implantation, some may feel a slight increase in body temperature.